DonDebonair/slack-machine/README.rst

 - High-level API for maximum convenience when building plugins
 - Low-level API for maximum flexibility
 - Plugin API features:
     - Listen and respond to any regular expression
     - Capture parts of messages to use as variables in your functions
     - Respond to messages in channels, groups and direct message conversations
     - Respond with Emoji
     - Respond in threads
     - Send DMs to any user
     - Support for `message attachments`_
     - Listen and respond to any `Slack event`_ supported by the RTM API
+    - Store and retrieve any kind of data in persistent storage (currently Redis and in-memory storage are supported)

 .. _Slack RTM API: https://api.slack.com/rtm
 .. _Slack Web API: https://api.slack.com/web